« L'Europe se fera dans les crises et elle sera la somme des solutions apportées à ces crises »—Jean Monnet

-But we don’t leave in normal times; Europe has flirted with deflation for the most of the last two years, and apparently none of of the many moves the ECB has fielded has been able to rise inflation expectations.
+But we don’t live in normal times; Europe has flirted with deflation for the most of the last two years, and apparently none of of the many moves the ECB has fielded has been able to rise inflation expectations.

 To be clear: Europe’s deflation is not completely an endogenous problem.
 In particular, the trade war between oil producer countries and the end of sanctions to Iran have heavily depressed oil prices; most of energy prices are, to some extent, indexed to oil; as a result, the cost of a core production factor has fallen and inflation with it.

 Part of the problem, however, is endogenous indeed.
 Since the Eurocrisis, it was decided that the German economic model is the most successful among the available options, and we have worked hard to create a “German Europe”.
 I won’t enter in the debate on whether that was a wise choice or not; but as a matter of fact, reduction in labour costs, containment of consumption patterns, ad prevention of credit booms have been the key priorities of economic policy in almost all countries that did not already follow such a paradigm even before the crisis.